omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 Very close to the current state of things, except transactions between eWallets happen on the blockchain.
 Users are not able to get their private keys.

-#### 2. Partial custody (providers own all the private keys by default, but users may request ownership of their private keys)
+#### 2. Partial custody (providers own all the private keys by default, but users may request ownership of their private keys with multiple options)

 Similar to Full Custody (and a transaction from that strategy is possible at anytime) with a twist: users are able to request ownership of their keys.

+The major drawbacks for this strategy are:

+- Users need to manage their private keys (backups, etc)
+- Users need to deposit and exit their funds to/from Plasma themselves.
+This means making an actual OmiseGO wallet application makes a lot of sense to allow users to do exactly that (with notifications, etc.).

 #### 3. Non Custodial (providers hold only their private keys, and all users must own their private keys)